shakeel-faiz/FF/003/software.md

 ## How Software is Made?

-Software development follows a structured process called the **Software Development Life Cycle (SDLC)**:
+Software is developed through a process known as the **Software Development Life Cycle (SDLC)**, which includes the following phases:

 1.  **Planning**: Identify goals, resources and requirements.
 2.  **Design**: Plan the architecture and user experience (UX).